vindar/tgx/tools/cli_tools/README.md

   when installed.
 - For OBJ input, normals are verified or generated as needed by the conversion pipeline.
 - Texture export uses the same image exporter as `tgx_image_cli.py`.
+OBJ/MTL `map_Kd` becomes the material diffuse texture. `Ke` is stored as emissive color, and `map_Ke` becomes the material emissive texture in Mesh3Dv2 `material_extras`.
+TGX 1.1.1 stores this emissive metadata but does not render it yet.
-When the input is already a TGX mesh header, existing texture headers are copied next to the generated mesh by default.
+- When the input is already a TGX mesh header, existing texture headers are copied next to the generated mesh by default.
 - For new projects, start with default Mesh3Dv2 options, then inspect the output with `tgx_info_cli.py` or `tgx_info.py` before tuning parameters.
 - For embedded projects, the usual first CLI choice is